 LIFE CYCLE ASSESSMENT

-To evaluate the environmental effects of products in a life cycle point of view
+To evaluate the environmental effects of of products and services

 ON-GOING WORKS